-Advertisements shall not be erected or displayed except in accordance with Part III of these Regulations.
+Advertisements shall not be erected or displayed except in accordance with part 111 of these Regulations.

-35. Buffer Strips
+35. BUFFER STRIPS

-Where any industrial development permitted in any Use Zone abuts an existing or proposed residential area, or is separated from it by a road only, the owner of the site of the industrial development shall provide a buffer strip not less than ten (10) metres wide between any residential activity and the industrial area.
-The buffer shall include the provision of such natural or structural barrier as may be required by the Authority and shall be maintained by the owner or occupier to the satisfaction of the Authority.
+Where any industrial development permitted in any use zone abuts an existing or proposed residential area, or is separated from it by a road only, the owner of the site of the industrial development shall provide a buffer strip not less than ten (10) meters wide between any residential activity and the provision of such natural or structural barrier as may be required by the Authority and shall be maintained by the owner or occupier to the satisfaction of the Authority.